What part of Life is, actually, in your control?

 How could I not get inspired!

 Life is a mystery (don’t even try to solve it!).
 It has weird ways of teaching us lessons and giving us a reality check when we least expect it.
 Life can be scary, too.
-But, during some quiet moments, when we look at it closely, we realise that Life is also beautiful.
+But, during some quiet moments, when we look at it closely, we realize that Life is also beautiful.
 Really, really beautiful.
 All we need to do is count our blessings.

 A gentle request, if you happen to be hubby’s friend.
 He is on the road to recovery and needs his privacy.
 Kindly refrain from contacting him to inquire about his wellbeing.